A Comprehensive Guide to Market Research: 5 Proven Methods

 Customer Interviews

 Customer interviews are similar to a focus group but on a smaller, targeted scale.
 These are a great way to collect follow-up information from participants after a focus group or online survey is complete.
-Many brands might reach out to someone who shared negative feedback on social media to collect more information about their opinions.
+Many brands attempt to contact people who share negative feedback on social media to gather more information about their opinions and experience.

 Customer interviews collect qualitative data using open-ended questions and follow-up questions.
 While this process collects in-depth information and extends beyond the limitations of a survey or structured questionnaire, it’s costly to execute the interviews and interpret the data.